What is N-Back Task, and How It Affects Your Working Memory?

 When looking at that title, you might think, “Wow, that’s a lot of words I don’t know about.”
 But don’t sweat it because once we cover the terminology, everything else is easy to understand.

 The n-back task is a psychology and neuroscience practice that helps us partly assess the working memory and its capacity.
 This task is a good companion tool when combined with valid cognitive tests.
 Compared to neurotypical individuals, individuals with dementia have significantly lower working memory capacity.
-In this article, we will briefly go over the concept of working memory, explain the process of the N-Back task and whether it can help diagnose dementia.
+In this article, we will briefly go over the concept of working memory, explain the process of the N-Back task and whether it can help early diagnose dementia.

 What Is Working Memory and How Does It Work?